acg-team/ProPIP/README.md

-## Castor - Indel-aware phylogenetic tree inference
+## ProPIP - Indel-aware phylogenetic tree inference

 ----

-Castor is a phylogenetic tree inference software that implements a new class of indel-aware substitution models in the Maximum Likelihood framework.
+ProPIP is a phylogenetic tree inference software that implements a new class of indel-aware substitution models in the Maximum Likelihood framework.

-There are two stories about the origin of the name Castor.
-The first one:

-> Indels leaves traces of their presence on the alignment in the form of small (or big)
-> stretches of gap characters (-), thus generating sequence alignments made of several
-> unconnected segments.
-These marks resemble those left by beavers (lat. genus name Castor)
-> on logs and trees, which they use to build dams and lodges.
-Since sequence
-> alignment and tree inference are two interdipendent inference steps, we pictured
-> our indel-aware (the nibbles) phylogeny inferring software as a beaver (Castor)
-> nibbling at the (phylogenetic) trees in the attempt of building a damn.

 ----
 #### Documentation